 Chinese Language Short Film Award

-All films selected in the Chinese Language Competition are eligible to compete for two equal Chinese Language Short Film Award.
+All films selected in the Chinese Language Competition are eligible to compete for two equal Chinese Language Short Film Awards.
 The Jury may also award a maximum of two special mentions.

 Outstanding Artistic Contribution Award

-BISFF Festival Directorship will award two Outstanding Artistic Contribution Award, for International Competition and Chinese Language Competition respectively, celebrating films that excel at acting, cinematography, set design, editing, music and other artistic aspects.
+BISFF Festival Directorship will award two Outstanding Artistic Contribution Awards, for International Competition and Chinese Language Competition respectively, celebrating films that excel at acting, cinematography, set design, editing, music, and other artistic aspects.

 The decisions of the Jury and the Festival Directorship are final.